sanjana717svt/msmehacks/README.md

 npm run dev
 ```

-Open the local development URL shown in the terminal.
+Open the local development URL provided by the development server.

 ---

-## 📌 Project Status
+## Project Status

 **Hackathon Prototype — Frontend MVP**

 The current version demonstrates the core CareerPulse user experience and product workflow.
-Backend, database and AI integrations are part of the ongoing implementation.
+Backend, database, and AI integrations are currently under development.

 ---

-## 👩‍💻 Built For
+## Hackathon

-**Hackathon 2026**

-Built with the goal of making career exploration more **skill-based, transparent and actionable**.
+CareerPulse was developed as a hackathon project with the goal of making career exploration more skill-focused, transparent, and actionable.